all meaningful academic inquiry is interconnected.

 Students who experience feelings of alienation in other environments based on their race, ethnicity, gender, sexual orientation, physical ability, learning differences, and/or personal belief systems will find in ATLAS a safe, supportive, and responsive place to learn and grow.
 We believe that forthright, facilitated conversations among people from different backgrounds and stances are crucial to building compassionate communities, and that academic inquiry must incorporate these themes.

-ATLAS rejects all forms of racism as destructive to the school’s mission, vision, values, and goals.
+ATLAS rejects all forms of bias and racism as destructive to the school’s mission, vision, values, and goals.
 ATLAS is committed to the following principles:

-Establishing and sustaining a school community that shares the collective responsibility to address, eliminate, and prevent actions, decisions, and outcomes that result from and perpetuate racism.
+Establishing and sustaining a school community that shares the collective responsibility to address, eliminate, and prevent actions, decisions, and outcomes that result from and perpetuate bias and/or racism.

 Eliminating inequitable practices and cultivating the unique gifts, talents, and interests of every child to end the predictive value of social or cultural factors, such as race, class, or gender, on student success.